-RAPP has significantly refined its clinical focus and terminology, shifting from "focal epilepsy" to "focal onset seizures" while expanding target indications, accompanied by a nearly 200% increase in total liabilities and substantially higher operating losses.
+RAPP expanded its clinical focus from "focal epilepsy" to "focal onset seizures" while broadening therapeutic targets and substantially increasing R&D investment.

 Capex reduced 74.4% — investment cycle winding down or capital discipline; may improve near-term free cash flow.